 Dear Students, Parents, Alumni, and Friends,

 In the weeks before Ash Wednesday, a group of Edmundites, faculty, staff and students considered the readings of the Sundays of Lent and extracted the statement which appears on banners hanging outside on our campus Chapel above the main lobby entrance and facing route 15.
-This Lent our focus statement is "Open Our Eyes To Your Gift."
+This Lent our focus statement is "Believe in the gift of God, withhold nothing, and live the truth."
 We have also planned a number of devotional activities outlined on our web page and we have again made available a daily blog containing reflections on the scripture readings from the liturgies in Lent and Holy Week accessible at http://smclent.blogspot.com/.

 I hope you will join us in prayer this Lenten season as we prepare for the glorious celebration of Easter.